30 Dating Deal Breakers for Men

 - Not fit enough: Isabel, a matchmaker who founded Elite Dating Managers, told Reader’s Digest that 90 percent of her male clients call this a deal breaker.
 “They just want a woman in good physical shape who is not overweight.”
 Safran concurred: “Men want women that work out, eat healthily, and generally take care of themselves.”

-- Short hair: “More often than not, men want women with longer hair,” Safran says, “especially since most of the women on TV have long (and some with very long hair extensions) hair these days.
-Maybe their taste is really about what your hairstyle says about your personality?
+- Short hair: “More often than not, men want women with longer hair,” Safran says, “especially since most of the women on TV have long (and some with very long hair extensions) hair these days.”

 At the same time, Safran also notes that men consider “being high maintenance” to be a dating deal breaker.
 “They want someone who spends some time getting ready, not hours and hours.”